Course Presentation

 2.4 Organization, management, and standard operating procedures (SOPs) for Cryopreservation Banks.
 Alexia Chatziparasidou

-2.5 Quality control and crisis management in the IVF laboratory.
+2.5 Quality control and crisis management in the IVF Laboratory.
 Chelsey Leisinger

 2.6 Inspecting an IVF Laboratory.
 Gerry Celia